Resources

 Bodyweight

-With that framing established — here are the 18 most effective bodyweight exercises, organized by muscle group, with technique cues, common mistakes, and why each one matters for someone in a fat loss phase.
+With that framing established — here are the 18 exercises, organized by muscle group, each with technique cues, common mistakes, a beginner modification, and why it matters when you are trying to lose weight without losing muscle.

 How to Use This Guide